ansonapeter/Fintech-Onboarding-API/README.md

 ```

 ### Step 4: Run the Application

 ```bash
 mvn spring-boot:run
 ```

-The server will start at: `http://localhost:8080`

-Tables will be **auto-created** by Hibernate on first run.
+The server starts at `http://localhost:8080`.
+All three database tables are **auto-created by Hibernate** on first run — no manual SQL migration needed.

 ---